Pathf/7_billion_humans/README.md

 The folder "speed" groups the codes of the different levels which respect the following condition:
 - Optional Speed Challenge

 The "others" folder groups the remaining codes that work but do not respect the conditions.
+(Algo often naive)

 ## Langue Française :